 The risks of hiring “traffic stars”

-Over-relying on celebrity endorsements in China can have many drawbacks.
+Over-relying on Chinese celebrity endorsements can have many drawbacks.
 Chinese idol economy tends to generate temporary hype: fans’ loyalty does not last forever, since interest in C-pop celebrities can be very fleeting and fans could move to the next idol very soon.
 Moreover, the symbiotic relationship among celebrities and their fanbase implies that the former risks to become a target for the excesses of their fandom.
 This is exactly what happened to Chinese actor Xiao Zhan.
 When some of his fans reported the anime and comic subculture platform Archive of Our Own and the fun fiction platform Lofter for using their idol image in homoerotic content, Chinese cyber police took down the two websites triggering the retaliation of their users.
 Indeed, the communities of the two platforms started boycotting all Xiao Zhan-promoted brands and tried to induce them to cut ties with him.

 The Beautiful and Damned